School of Engineering

 Overview

-Prof McLaughlin, a physicist, and a Fellow of the Inst. of Physics has developed significant initiatives within research, technology transfer, outreach and teaching over these past 30 years.
-Presently, as a Professor of Bioengineering he is the Director of NIBEC.
-His salient disciplines address Digital Healthcare Technology and related bio-sensing applications.
-He is also a Senior Distinguished Research Fellow (2013) and a Senior Impact Fellow (2016) of the University.
+Prof McLaughlin, a physicist and engineer, and a Fellow of the Irish Academy of Engineering and a Fellow of the Inst. of Physics.
+He has developed significant initiatives within research, technology transfer, outreach and teaching over these past 39 years.
+Presently, as a Professor of Bioengineering he is the Director of NIBEC, his salient disciplines address Digital Healthcare Technology and related bio-sensing applications.
+He is also a Senior Distinguished Research Fellow-2013 and a Senior Impact Fellow-2016 of the University and has held roles including Head of School of Engineering and Research Director.

 He was awarded in 2012 an OBE for his services to Research and Economic Development in Northern Ireland, as well a numerous research and innovation awards.
 In 2022 he was further awarded with a CBE for Research and Education in Northern Ireland.